Mechwarrior727/nextjs-capstone/README.md

 - Vercel will automatically detect it's a Next.js app

 3. **Add Environment Variables:**
+   - Go to your Vercel dashboard
-   - In Vercel dashboard, go to your project → Settings → Environment Variables
+   - Navigate to your project → Settings → Environment Variables
-   - Add:
+   - Add these variables:
      ```
      NEXT_PUBLIC_PRIVY_APP_ID=your-privy-app-id
      PRIVY_APP_SECRET=your-privy-app-secret
      ```
+   - **Important**: The `PRIVY_APP_SECRET` should be added as a secure environment variable (not visible in build logs)

 4. **Deploy:**
 - Vercel automatically builds and deploys